Skip to main content FR DE IT

 Why is Sail Rock's score different from Windguru's wind forecast? +

 Windguru reports raw wind.
-Our score weights wind 30%, waves 20%, swell 10%, ocean currents 20%, visibility (rainfall + plankton bloom) 15%, plus a spring-tide penalty at shallow sites.
+Our score weights wind 30, waves 20, swell 5, ocean currents 20, and visibility 20 — and our visibility blends satellite Secchi depth (real water clarity), rainfall runoff, wave-stirred bottom sediment and seasonal monsoon turbidity, not just wind.
+Plus spring-tide and gust penalties at shallow or exposed sites.
 Scuba divers and freedivers both care about currents and visibility as much as surface wind — most general marine forecasts ignore them.

 When is the best diving season in Koh Samui and Koh Tao? +